 The Republic will publish notices to the holders of the bonds by means of press releases published in an international news service.
 In addition, so long as the bonds are listed on the Official List of the Luxembourg Stock Exchange and admitted for trading on the Euro MTF Market and the rules of that Exchange so require, the Republic will publish notices to the holders in a leading newspaper having general circulation in Luxembourg and on the website of the Luxembourg Stock Exchange (www.luxse.com).
 The Republic anticipates that it will initially make its newspaper publication in the Luxemburger Wort.
-If publication in a leading newspaper with general circulation in Europe.
+If publication in a leading newspaper in Luxembourg is not practical, the Republic will publish such notices in one other leading English language daily newspaper with general circulation in Europe.
 The Republic will consider any published notice to be given on the date of its first publication.